EsriCanada/TechTrek_Idol_2016/ArcNerds_2.5/setup/rpi_config.md

 #Raspberry Pi Configuration

-This section outlines the steps used to configure and secure the Raspberry Pi for this project.
+This section outlines the steps used to configure the Raspberry Pi for this project.

 ##Step 1:  Download Raspbian and prepare SD card

 WeeWx is supported on several Linux platforms.
-For this project, Raspbian Jessie Lite release was used.
+For this project, the latest Raspbian Jessie Lite release was used.
 Raspbian is currently available on the Raspberry Pi downloads page:

 <a href="https://www.raspberrypi.org/downloads/raspbian/">https://www.raspberrypi.org/downloads/raspbian/</a>

 The Raspberry Pi documentation provides additional steps for writing the downloaded image file to an SD Card.
 The SD card should have a minimum of 8GB.
-The following Raspberry Pi documentation contains provides steps for installing the image using a Linux, Windows or Mac OS client:
+The following Raspberry Pi documentation provides steps for installing the image using a Linux, Windows or Mac OS client:

 <a href="https://www.raspberrypi.org/documentation/installation/installing-images/README.md">https://www.raspberrypi.org/documentation/installation/installing-images/README.md</a>